 The following images show a conversion of a S&P500 timeseries into recurrence plots.

 These recurrence plots were used in a first experiment to predict the direction of price of the S&P 500 index.
-To do this, they compared a Conv1D CNN with a Conv2D CNN that used the recurrence plots as input, and obtained the following average results for a S&P 500 experiment: At the Midas workshop, Argimiro Arratia and Eduardo Sepulveda presented their work on “Convolutional Neural Networks, Image recognition, and Financial Time Series Forecasting”
+To do this, they compared a Conv1D CNN with a Conv2D CNN that used the recurrence plots as input, and obtained the following average results for a S&P 500 experiment: At the Midas workshop, Argimiro Arratia and Eduardo Sepulveda presented their work on “Convolutional Neural Networks, Image recognition, and Financial Time Series Forecasting”.
+The following table shows the erformance of CNN without/with RP for S&P500 Price Prediction:

 In a second experiment, they tried to predict the possibility of bankruptcy in a set of U.S. banks.
 Again, with a Conv1D and a Conv2D with recurrence plots as inputs.
 They received the following results: